tkareine/jekyll-minibundle/README.md

 Should both be defined, the setting from the environment variable wins.

-### Capturing output
+### Capturing Liquid output

-Use Liquid `capture` block to store output rendered inside the block to a variable, as a string.
+Use Liquid's `capture` block to store output rendered inside the block to a variable, as a string.
 Then you can process the string.

 For example: